 How many flights a week are there from London City Airport to Milan?

 There can be up to seven flights each working day from London City Airport to Milan, though this varies depending on the time of year you’re flying.
 Check for your exact dates using our booking portal or take a look at the LCY–Milan timetable for more information.

 What airlines fly most frequently between London City Airport and Milan?

-If you choose a direct flight from London City Airport to Milan, you will either be flying with British Airways or Alitalia (you may also find Air Italy flights, which are operated by BA).
+If you choose a direct flight from London City Airport to Milan, you will either be flying with British Airways or ITA Airways.
 Both airlines offer frequent flights and business class options.
 When you search for flights, you may also find indirect options with other operators, which will generally add an hour or more to your journey.

 Practical information about flying from London to Milan

 You will need your passport if you’re travelling from London to Milan.
 Once you land at Linate, public transport is relatively easy to navigate ‒ the number 73 bus will take you straight from the airport to the centre of the city in 20 minutes, and taxis wait in a rank outside Arrivals at Exit 5.
 They run on a meter and can be slightly cheaper than you might be used to in London.

 Milan is a stylish centre of culture and the high life, and whether you’re visiting on business or for a weekend getaway, it’s hard not to get swept up in the grandness of it all.
 In between towering Gothic architecture and gleaming designer shops you’ll find trendy cocktail bars and eateries that routinely top World's Best… lists.
 Travel north to the lakes for tranquil waterside luxury, or stay in the city and find your own Milan.
 Take a look at our guide to Milan to start planning your trip.